svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

   :helpfulness => 5
 ````

-We can also run the generation + evaluation in a function (a few more metrics are available, eg, retrieval score):
+But `final_rating` for the generated answer is not the only metric we should watch.
+We should also judge the quality of the provided context ("retrieval_score") and a few others.

+This generation+evaluation loop and a few common metrics are available in `run_qa_evals`:

 ````julia
 x = run_qa_evals(evals[10], ctx;
     parameters_dict = Dict(:top_k => 3), verbose = true, model_judge = "gpt4t")